Mistralys/vortex-modlist-exporter/README.md

 Create the configuration file under `games/game-name.json`.

-`game-name` is the name that Vortex uses internally.
-This is usually the game's name, lowercase, without spaces.
-For example: `cyberpunk2077`, `reddeadredemption2`.
+Where `game-name` is the name that Vortex uses internally.
+This is the game's name, lowercase, without spaces.
+For example:
+`cyberpunk2077`, `reddeadredemption2`.

 ### Minimum config

-At minimum, the file must contain the human-readable name of the game:
+At minimum, the file must contain the human-readable label of the game:

 ```json